What is cross-border payment?

 Some users ask: “Is paying cross-border with a virtual card compliant?
 Could it break the law?”
 Our compliance boundary:

-- ✓ Compliant: personal overseas consumption (subscriptions, shopping, streaming, US Apple, SaaS) and small cross-border business payments (ad campaigns, seller tools).
-These are lawful “personal cross-border consumption” within what China’s FX regulations permit.
+- ✓ Suitable for: personal overseas consumption (subscriptions, shopping, streaming, US Apple, SaaS) and small cross-border business payments (ad campaigns, seller tools).
+Whether it fits your own situation is for you to confirm under local rules.

 - ⚠️ Grey area: large cross-border amounts (single payments over $10,000) and inbound collections (virtual cards don’t support them).
 These need proper FX / licensed payment channels.
 RDVCC does not address them.